unixtux/aiotgm/README.md

 * #### Available methods
 All the methods of the Client are the same described [here](https://core.telegram.org/bots/api#available-methods), changed from camelCase to snake_case.
+E.g. sendMessage to send_message.
+All the methods are *async functions*, so you must use them in *await expression*.

 * #### Available Types
 All the types are the same described [here](https://core.telegram.org/bots/api#available-types).

+> If the type Message has not text, it's str() instead of None, so you can use for example text.startswith() without getting errors.

+> Attribute 'from' of the types, has been changed to 'from_user' because in python it cause conflict.

+> All other optional attributes of the objects are None if they are not in the JSON received as response.

 * #### Notes
-> If the object Message has not text, it's str() instead of None, so you can use for example text.startswith() without getting errors.

-> All other optional attributes of the objects are None if they are not in the Json received as response.

 > Webhook has not been implemented yet.